mitric-lab/NEB/README.md

                       [default: False]

 * `--alpha`
-                      Values of initial Hessian, we use alpha * I as a guess for the Hessian [default: 60]
+                      "Scaling of initial Hessian.
+Reasoanable values are between 10 and 50.
+If it set to zero, the scaling will be determined from the gradients of the first step [default: 0]"

 * `--calculator=CALCULATOR`
                      Choose electronic structure program, 'g09' or 'g16'